BOBONA/Just-a-Sample/FEATURES.md

 12. Freely move **loop bounds**.

 JAS enables sample-level precision.
-Zoom in seamlessly to extreme levels to visualize individual samples and audio channels.
+Seamlessly zoom in to the level of individual samples.

 At a high zoom level, JAS will display channels separately.
 For visual clarity, only a single channel will have full opacity.
 This is purely visual, and you can select which channel is focused by clicking on the waveform.

 <p align="center"><img src="Assets/Features/Extreme Zoom.png" width="60%"></p>

-JAS includes a *special* feature when the sample bounds go below a threshold. **Waveform Mode** loops your sample bounds like a wavetable synth.
-Combined with the effects chain, this feature turns JAS into a unique and surprisinly useful synthesizer.
+JAS includes a *special* feature when the sample bounds go below a small threshold. **Waveform Mode** loops your sample bounds like a wavetable synth.
+Combined with the effects chain, this feature turns JAS into a unique and surprisinly versatile synthesizer.
 It also comes with separate tuning parameters.
 I have lots of fun with this, exploring the sound of different waveforms.

 <p align="center"><img src="Assets/Features/Waveform Mode.png" width="60%"></p>